porecampvancouver/porecampvancouver.github.io/timetable.md

 Participants will work in three teams, which will be formed on Monday.
 On Tuesday, Wednesday, and Thursday, each team will spend the day at a different station:
   * Library Prep will take place in the AMBL Teaching Laboratory
   * Sequencing will also take place in the  AMBL Teaching Laboratory
-  * Bioinformatics will take place MSL 101
+  * Bioinformatics will take place in MSL 101

 **Monday, May 7**
   * 9:30-10:00am: Registration (MSL Lobby)